la-vie-est-belle/qtbox/README.md

 Right-click on a widget shown in the Style tab or Function tab, then you can view or download the code.
 <img src="https://img-blog.csdnimg.cn/501983f31ebe4cbfbdb9d95dbed96d53.png" width="600">

-When viewing the code, you can click on the switch button to show PyQt or PySide code.
+When viewing the code, you can click on the switch button to show PyQt, PySide or C++/Qt code.
 <img src="https://img-blog.csdnimg.cn/ab1828e5b1024ece81e4388ff96ac48a.png" width="600">

 On the main window, click on the switch button to change the window theme.